xiaowu55555/FastFrame/README.txt

 how to use

 -Step 1
-Add it in your root build.gradle at the end of repositories:</br>
+Add it in your root build.gradle at the end of repositories:
 	allprojects {
 		repositories {
 			...